ammonhaggerty/my-digital-twin/README.md

 ---
 ## 🛠 Prompt engineering

-Through trial and error, along with trading tips with others, I've developed rules and techniques for writing prompts.
+Through trial and error, trading tips with others, and some helpful resources ([here](https://www.promptingguide.ai/), [here](https://learnprompting.org/docs/introduction), [here](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering)), I've developed rules and techniques for writing prompts.
 This project presented new challenges, as I looked to build a single prompt from approximately 40,000 words of articles, project descriptions, social posts, short stories, music descriptions and more.
 A breakthrough came from using ChatGPT's o1-preview, which suggested I use markdown formatting and hierarchical organization, which was counter intuitive from my past learnings.

 Earlier insights included some intuitive, but helpful guidelines, such as:
 - Models respond best to clear and direct instructions.